-Artdesigncafe also acts as a project platform (currently for Design Meriden and Tremaine / Miller Co. art & design).
+Artdesigncafe also acts as a project platform (currently for Design Meriden and Emily Hall Tremaine / Collection).

 Since 2016, Design Meriden has led a greater appreciation and understanding of the historical design in the area, both nationally and internationally, through documentation recovery efforts and unique, highly visible, online compilations showing designs in collections and documentation at multiple international sites.
 The goal has been to make detailed information about the design and designers far easier to find and access for researchers and enthusiasts.